 Seaweed is a greatly underestimated resource that provides food and shelter to marine life.
 It is also used as a food source for people - often referred to as a 'superfood' that is rich in iodine and calcium and contains natural antioxidants, minerals and amino acids.
 Seaweed is also an important source for future supply of food and feed (additives), pharmaceuticals, cosmetics, biomaterials and bioenergy.

 Seaweed farming is a mature multi-billion dollar industry and some Asian countries produce tens of millions of tonnes a year.
-But although seaweed grows prolifically in Scottish waters, there is no seaweed farming industry to speak of in the UK.
+But although seaweed grows prolifically in Scottish waters, seaweed farming in the UK is is only in the early stages as an emerging industry.

 SAMS is conducting research that would support an industry to develop, much of it using its experimental seaweed farms.
 These facilities support research projects such as Seagas, Macrofuels and Genialg.